Geo222222/Me/README.md

 ## ✨ Overview

-This project is a modern, mobile-optimized portfolio built using **React, Vite, and CSS**.
-It features animated project cards, a floating contact button, scroll effects (via AOS), and a live contact form powered by Formspree.
-Built for performance and deployed securely via **GitHub Actions** to GitHub Pages.
+This project is a modern, mobile-optimized portfolio built using **React, Vite, Framer Motion, and CSS**.
+It features an animated wave background, rotating job titles, scroll-based reveal animations, dynamic GitHub repository cards, and a live contact form.
+It’s built for performance and deployed securely via **GitHub Actions** to GitHub Pages.

 ---